 The Annual Women’s Conference

-The Annual Women’s Conference is a one-day conference held annually in September.
-On occasion the opening event may be a gala involving the larger community.
+The Annual Women’s Conference is held annually in the fall.
 The primary objective of the conference is to provide a context for education, support and inspiration for the women of God and insight for the men in their congregations and lives.
 The conference is inclusive of all women and men - ordained clergy, ministers and laity.
 Lectures, workshops and preaching are provided with emphasis on a chosen theme by the conference planning committee.
 The registration fee and venue may vary from year to year.